yera111/asbolsyn2/memory-bank/progress.md

   - Updated week_ago calculation in dashboard data to use the correct timezone
   - Verified that metrics now display correct values in the admin dashboard
   - Resolved the issue where metrics were being missed due to timezone mismatches in queries

+### Step 7.6: Deployment Optimization - ASGI Implementation ✅
+- **Completed on:** June 28, 2025
+- **Status:** Completed
+- **Summary:**
+  - Converted deployment strategy from WSGI (gunicorn) to ASGI (uvicorn)
+  - Refactored `src/main.py` to properly expose the aiohttp application for uvicorn
+  - Updated `render.yaml` to use uvicorn with 2 workers for better performance
+  - Updated `Procfile` for consistency with the new ASGI approach
+  - Added uvicorn to the requirements.txt file
+  - Improved performance by eliminating unnecessary WSGI layer
+  - Enhanced responsiveness of webhook handling through direct ASGI support
+  - Optimized resource utilization with async-native server deployment
+  - Enhanced developer experience with more consistent asynchronous approach throughout the stack